 STATUS: We are currently in early production and looking for partnerships, investments, and donations.
 Any amount will greatly help this project.
 Thank you.

-Logline: After losing a family member due to gun violence, Director So Yun Um goes on a journey to learn more about where Asian Americans stand on gun ownership and violence.
+Logline: After her uncle is killed by a stray bullet, Director So Yun Um embarks on a deeply personal journey to learn more about where Asian Americans stand on gun ownership and violence--confronting grief, fear, and the rising belief that owning a gun is the only way to stay safe.

 Director’s Statement